Sathish-T2s/Angular_play-stock-/README.md

-# Sample Application using StockMarket to show some important features on NG.
+# Sample Application on angular to show some important features on NG.

 # Code push is not alimited for anyone.
 Please feel free to utilize this.